 Do you know a Special Constable who has gone above and beyond to serve your community?
 Examples should include how they have helped your community, working with public and colleagues to assist in easing community tensions or solving issues.

 Diversity champions improve engagement with minority groups in the community, working towards increasing diversity and improving accessibility between the force and the public.
 Do you know someone who has helped to improve diversity in your community?
 Examples should include how they have worked in the community with minority groups and on initiatives to raise awareness of diversity issues.

 Cadets are young dedicated volunteers who want to make a difference in their community.
 Do you know a cadet who supports fellow cadets, shows initiative, supports community events, is committed to and is an advocate for the police force?
 Examples should include how they engage with local communities, how they are forward thinking and keen to progress within the cadet unit.

 6. Volunteer 2020

 Do you know a volunteer who actively supports the police and volunteers to work within a team in Thames Valley Police?
 Examples should include how they are an ambassador for the force, giving their time, own ideas and suggestions in order to improve how things are done.

 Do you know a volunteer who assists with community concerns and enforcing the law?
 They are not employed by Thames Valley Police but work voluntarily to support the community they live/work within, enforcing the law or assisting with community concerns or working within the community to offer advice and create a safer and more welcoming environment.

 8. Problem Solving Award 2020

 Do you know an individual or team who have worked collectively to problem solve a community issue connected to crime reduction, anti-social behaviour and/or vulnerability which has made a real difference to a community.
 This can include partners, third sector and community members, as well as police staff and police officers across all departments.

-Nominations for the 2019 Community Policing Awards open on Monday 7 January.
+Nominations for the 2020 Community Policing Awards are now closed.